Tschaul/waka/README.md

 ###Security Issues

-Because Waka's security builds on email and does not provide further username and password authentication it can not be considered secure.
+Because Waka's security builds on email and does not provide further username and password authentication it cannot be considered secure.
 One method of adding security is to restrict access to the waka server my means of the webserver (e.g. through .htaccess).

 ###Installation

-Upload the files onto a php enabled websever.
-Browse to the that folder and start using Waka.
+Upload the files to a folder on a php enabled websever.
+Browse to that folder and start using Waka.

 ###Demo Server